suliveevil/Capslock/README_cn.md

 - Q： Why using ✱ as symbol of hyper key？

-  A：Cause asterisk have the ascii code 42, which is the answer to life, the universe, and everything!  while itself has meaning 'star'. ✱ (Heavy-Asterisk) is a pretty version of `*` (Asterisk).
+  A：Cause asterisk have the ascii code 42, which is the answer to life, the universe, and everything!  while itself has meaning 'star'. ✱ (Heavy-Asterisk) is a pretty version of <kbd> * </kbd> (Asterisk).
 Actually I would choose ☯  if Github could render it properly...

 - Q：Why Linux support is missing？